CryptoUserGuide

 2017

-ICO boom and cryptocurrency market cap reaches $500 billion, bringing widespread attention to the crypto space.
+ICO boom and cryptocurrency market cap reaches $500 billion

 2020

-"DeFi Summer" with explosive growth in decentralized finance, introducing new financial primitives and yield farming.
+"DeFi Summer" with explosive growth in decentralized finance

 2021

-NFTs gain mainstream attention; Bitcoin reaches all-time high above $60,000; El Salvador adopts Bitcoin as legal tender.
+NFTs gain mainstream attention; Bitcoin reaches ATH above $60,000

 2022